OctoBanon-Main/gashishnik/README.md

 The compiled executable will be available in the `/target/release/` directory.

-Alternatively, you can download the precompiled binary from the [Releases](https://github.com/OctoBanon-Main/gashishnik/releases) page.

 ## License

 This project is licensed under the [MIT License](https://github.com/OctoBanon-Main/gashishnik/blob/main/LICENSE).